 - Online Writing Lab (OWL) at the purdue.edu.
 Purdue University's OWL was launched in 1994 as the world’s first online writing lab and has been widely successful.
 The site features information on many writing-related topics, from overcoming writer’s block to grammar instruction to revision strategies to visual rhetoric.
 Use this resource!

 - Writing Center at unc.edu – handouts and several videos on writing-related topics from The Writing Center at the University of North Carolina.
 Updated often.

-- Guide to Evaluating Internet Sources, at the Ithaca College Library website.
-Educates users about how to use the Web as a research tool and how to deem a source as credible or not.
+- How to Evaluate Sources guide and quiz at the Ithaca College Library website.
+Educates users about five criteria used to deem a source as credible or not.

 - Becoming an Academic Writer: 50 Exercises for Paced, Productive, and Powerful Writing by Patricia Goodson (2013).

 - Grammar Choices for Graduate and Professional Writers by Nigel.
 A. Caplan (2015).

 - Just Write It!
 How to develop top-class university writing skills by Greta Solomon (2013).

 - Line by Line: How to Edit Your Own Writing by Claire Kehrwald Cook (1985).